estnltk/ner-tagger/docs/installation.md

     $ python bootstrap.py

-Create a configuration file containing database connection properties using a file conf/dev.cnf as a template.
+Create a configuration file containing database connection properties using *conf/dev.cnf* as a template.
 Next, specify a full path to the configuration file in *buildout-development.cfg*.

+    initialization =
+        import os
+        os.environ['CONFIG'] = 'path to configuration file'

 Install an application and dependencies: